What are Rich Snippets and How to Get Them?

 There are several ways you can implement review and rating structured data:

-• If you have a five-star review for your business on another website, you can make it show up for one of your website’s pages.
+• If you have a review for your business on another website, you can make it show up for one of your website’s pages.
 Let’s say you sell marketing software that got a great review on G2.
 Add the corresponding Review schema to one of your service pages and Google will associate the review from G2 with this page.
 The same review will show up in rich snippets for both G2 and the service page on your website.

 • If you allow users to share their reviews directly on your product pages, you can markup this user-generated content and have it reflected in your snippets in the form of an Aggregated Rating, which shows the average rating and the number of reviews.

 • Apart from using a simple Review or Aggregate Rating schema, you can nest them in another markup type using a review property.
-If you do this, your How Tos, Products, Recipes, Events, and other rich snippets will include ratings and review counts.
+If you do this, your Products, Recipes, Events, and other rich snippets will include ratings and review counts.

 Apart from improving your pages’ snippets, the review and rating schemas can be used by Google in Knowledge panels related to your business.
-For example, if you search for “iPhone 12”, you’ll see the star rating and the Review button right next to the title of the knowledge panel, as well as detailed information about ratings, and an excerpt from someone’s review in the bottom part.

 Top stories rich results